 The research combines an experimental part aiming to collect and classify all available data on irradiation effects on the RPV materials properties with an analytical part consisting in physical understanding of the underlying mechanisms of both radiation damage and ductile fracture.
 It is of prime importance to understand how irradiation modifies the microstructure (nano-size irradiation defects) and this translates into the changes of the crack resistance properties.

 obtained Ph.D degree (2017) at the University of Wollongong, Australia following the completion of Bachelor degree (2009) and Master degree (2012) at the University of Science and Technology Beijing, P.R.
 China.
 He also worked as an assistant engineer (2012-2013) in CISDI Engineering Co., Ltd. P.R.
 China, involving in the on-site and off-site designs of pickling line, cold rolling, continuous annealing line and continuous galvanizing line.

 His main research interests are in the processing-microstructure-property relationship in steels (such as dual phase steel, transformation-induced plasticity steel and twinning-induced plasticity steel) subjected to thermo-mechanical processing and impact loading.
 The multi-scale microstructures are characterized using advanced techniques such as scanning and transmission electron microscope, electron backscattering diffraction and atom probe tomography.

-He worked as a postdoc under the supervision of Prof. Pascal Jacques at the Institute of Mechanics, Materials and Civil Engineering in the Université catholique de Louvain, Belgium.
-His research, in collaboration with ArcelorMittal, focused on the fracture mechanism of third advanced high strength steels (quenching & partitioning steel and carbide-free bainitic steel) evaluated using double-edge-notched tension.
+Currently, he works as a postdoc under the supervision of Prof. Pascal Jacques at the Institute of Mechanics, Materials and Civil Engineering in the Université catholique de Louvain, Belgium.
+His research, in collaboration with ArcelorMittal, focuses on the fracture mechanism of third advanced high strength steels (quenching & partitioning steel and carbide-free bainitic steel) evaluated using double-edge-notched tension.